 Working with the YINCHEM products

 We have used all these products over the past few months.
-We used the two large 230Wh batteries with our NanLite Forza 300 and our LS victorsoft round 24″ LED both are high power LEDs which require high power dual V-mount batteries (we tried using them with mini V-mount batteries – it didn’t work).
+We used the two large 230Wh batteries with our NanLite Forza 300 and our LS victorsoft round 24″ LED both are high power LEDs that require high power dual V-mount batteries (we tried using them with mini V-mount batteries – it didn’t work).
 With the YINCHEM 230hW batteries we were able to power the Forza 300 for a little over 92 min at full power which is quite impressive considering how powerful this light is.
 The LS victorsoft LED is a little less demanding and we were able to power it for well over 2 hours at full power.

 The two large 230Wh batteries on our LS victorsoft LED